Love Guru (2025 film): Release

-Film trailer was revealed on 4 May during Karachi Kings–Lahore Qalandars rivalry match at Gaddafi Stadium, Lahore.
+The trailer of the film was released on 4 May during Karachi Kings–Lahore Qalandars rivalry match at Gaddafi Stadium, Lahore.
 It became the first Pakistani film to have its trailer screened at the Times Square.
-The film was released on the occasion of Eid al-Adha, 6 June 2025 along another film Deemak, in 15 countries.
+The film was released on the occasion of Eid al-Adha, 6 June 2025 along with another film Deemak, in 15 countries.
+The film had a premiere event in Lahore on 5 June 2025.

+Home Media

+The film was released on ARY Plus for digital streaming on Eid al-Fitr 2026.

 Reception

-The film had a premiere event in Lahore on 5 June 2025.
+Box office

+Love Guru was released on Eid al-Adha in June 2025 and recorded a strong opening at the Pakistani box office.
+The film earned approximately PKR 120 million in its opening week, surpassing the first-week gross of The Legend of Maula Jatt (PKR 110 million).

+During its opening weekend, the film collected around PKR 12.8 crore in Pakistan, with its worldwide total reported at approximately PKR 28 crore.

+According to Dawn, the film was among the titles attracting large audiences during the Eid holiday period, contributing to combined early earnings of around PKR 140 million alongside other releases.

+Subsequent reports indicated that the film continued to perform steadily in both domestic and overseas markets.
+It had reportedly grossed approximately PKR 280 million worldwide within its early run, including an estimated PKR 130 million domestically and PKR 150 million internationally.

+Within nine days of release, the film's worldwide gross was reported at approximately PKR 55 crore.
+By 17 days, it had reached around PKR 70 crore globally, including about PKR 37.05 crore from Pakistan and the remainder from overseas territories.

+Internationally, the film recorded earnings in markets including the United Kingdom, United Arab Emirates, North America, and Australia.

+Critical response

 Khurram Suhail of Dawn News praised the film's cinematography, presentation, Humayun Saeed's acting, and Mahira Khan's wardrobe and styling, but criticized the screenplay, casting, and many other issues.
 Azadar Kazmi of PakistanCinema.net also praised the direction, cinematography, and the lead cast, and noted the engaging dialogues despite having the dragging scenes.
-Gaitee Ara Siddiqi called the story being "painfully predict-able" while writing for The News, and criticized the "chemistry between the lead couple", calling Khan as "saving grace of the film" but Saeed as disappointing.
+Gaitee Ara Siddiqi called the story being "painfully predictable" while writing for The News, and criticized the "chemistry between the lead couple", calling Khan as "saving grace of the film" but Saeed as disappointing.
 Mohammad Kamran Jawaid wrote down "four big pluses and three minuses" in his review in Dawn, which includes appreciation for lead actors' "magnetism and charisma" and the screenwriter's "narrative decisions", while criticism over the climax and colour grading.